sourcegraph/deploy/doc/development.md

 ### Publishing a release

-1. Find-and-replace the last Sourcegraph version with the new version across this repo.
-For example:
+1. Update the `instance_version` variable with the version number for the build inside the [ami-variables.hcl file](../ami/ami-variables.hcl)
-   1. `3-0-0` -> `3-0-1`
-   2. `--version 3.0.0` -> `--version 3.0.1`
-   3. Be sure not to update markdown files by accident.
-If we need to release a new version of the AMIs _for the same Sourcegraph version we previously released_, then open all `<size>.hcl` files and update their `ami_name` fields from `rev1` to `rev2`.
 2. Run `./build.sh` which will build all AMIs and copy them to the relevant regions.
 3. Update README.md with the AMI IDs you just published.
 4. Go to EC2 AMI console and look up the AMI using its `AMI ID`, and then select Actions > Edit AMI permissions > Public